240P/NEAT

 240P/NEAT is a Jupiter-family comet with an orbital period of 7.61 years.
 It was discovered by Near Earth Asteroid Tracking (NEAT) on 7 December 2002.

-The comet will come to opposition on 22 November 2025, and then perihelion on 19 December 2025 when it should be around magnitude 12-13.
+The comet came opposition on 22 November 2025, and came to perihelion on 19 December 2025 when it was around magnitude 12-13.

 Observational history

 The comet at discovery had an apparent magnitude of 18.4, and further observations revealed it had a coma about 8 arcseconds across and a tail 14 arcseconds long.
 The comet was spotted in prediscovery images dating from 5 October and 6 December by LONEOS and from 5 November by NEAT.
 Based on these observations it was recognised it is a periodic comet with an orbital period of 8.1 years.
 The comet was recovered independently by H. Taylor, H. Sato, Leonid Elenin, and T. Yusa on 9, 10, 11, and 11 August 2010 respectively, at an estimated magnitude of around 17.
+It received its official numerical designation (240P) alongside six other comets on August 2010.

 The comet had a close approach to Jupiter on 10 July 2007 at a distance of 0.252 AU which reduced the orbital period to 7.6 years and the perihelion distance from 2.5 to 2.1 AU.
-The comet experienced three events of significant brightening which last for three to six months during its next two perihelia, on March-April 2011, July-August 2018, and on November-December 2018.
+The comet experienced three events of significant brightening which last for three to six months during its next two perihelia, on March-April 2011, July-August 2017, and on November-December 2018.
 The events more likely are the result of the warming of previously insulated material due to the reduction of the perihelion distance.
 The new activity takes place in one or two locations of the nucleus.